schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

 <img src="https://render.githubusercontent.com/render/math?math=c=\sqrt{(a_{1}-b_{1})^2 %2B (a_{2}-b_{2})^2}">

-This is the basic formula for Euclidean Distance for 2-D datapoints.
+This is the basic formula for Euclidean distance for 2-D datapoints.

 However, this can be expanded to 3-D and beyond: